imnasnainaec/nx/docs/blog/2022-06-21-angular-cli-and-nx-why.md

 Nx, on the other hand, embraces this separation of applications and libraries, encouraging the concept that an application is a composition of small, focused chunks (or libraries).
 This lends itself well to a Domain-driven architecture.
 Breaking down our applications into these smaller, domain-focused libraries, not only helps with the overall architecture and maintainability of the application but allows Nx at the same time to increase the number of cacheable units within your workspace to dramatically reduce testing and lint times.

 In addition, Nx comes with tooling such as custom lint rules which can also enforce some rules around what libraries can be used by other libraries and applications.
-You can read more about that here: [https://blog.nrwl.io/mastering-the-project-boundaries-in-nx-f095852f5bf4](https://medium.com/mastering-the-project-boundaries-in-nx-f095852f5bf4)
+You can read more about that [here](/blog/mastering-the-project-boundaries-in-nx).

 ## Extensibility